jariperttunen/Rextensions/README.md

 as *row-first* to R function that creates R matrix filled by rows to acquire the same view with the original C matrix for correct indexing in R.

 The datatype for the vector and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.

+Note that albeit the C prgram *rcall.c* is compiled the calls to R functions proceed via R interpreter.

 ## Usage